carlmontemayor/ALG-Coding-Challenge/README.md

 Once finished, there is a unittesting.log file that can be opened to check functionality.

+## Notes on running
+The actual assertion statement that is made is within the checkData() function.
+The unittests are there for me to test and make sure that the functions within the CheckPrice class are actually ran successfully.

 ## Technology Used
 Languages: Python
 Frameworks: unittest (from Python) and Selenium